the-vishal-kumar/the-vishal-kumar/README.md

 ### Hello :world_map:

-I'm **[Vishal Kumar](https://www.linkedin.com/in/the-vishal-kumar/)**, a software engineer by morning, an aspiring entrepreneur by evening, and a blogger by night and my portal is [fungyaan.wordpress.com](https://fungyaan.wordpress.com).
-I love to gather attention and help others.
+I'm **[Vishal Kumar](https://www.linkedin.com/in/the-vishal-kumar/)**, a software engineer by morning, an aspiring entrepreneur by evening, and a blogger by night and my portal is [funGyaan.com](https://funGyaan.com).
+I love to gather attention.
 I want to be immortal and live forever…

 ### :gear: My skills include: